wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 ### Transfer

 The process begins when a client initiates a transfer.
-For EVM, this is done using the `transfer` function, whereas in Solana, the client uses either the `transfer_lock` or `transfer_burn` instruction, depending on whether the program is in LOCKING or BURNING mode.
+For EVM, this is done using the `transfer` function, whereas in Solana, the client uses either the `transfer_lock` or `transfer_burn` instruction, depending on whether the program is in locking or burning mode.
 The client specifies the transfer amount, recipient chain ID, recipient address, and a flag (`should_queue` on both EVM and Solana) to decide whether the transfer should be queued if it hits the rate limit.

 In both cases:

-- If the source chain is in LOCKING mode, the tokens are locked on the source chain to be unlocked on the destination chain
+- If the source chain is in locking mode, the tokens are locked on the source chain to be unlocked on the destination chain
-- If the source chain is in BURNING mode, the tokens are burned on the source chain, and new tokens are minted on the destination chain
+- If the source chain is in burning mode, the tokens are burned on the source chain, and new tokens are minted on the destination chain

 Once initiated, an event (such as `TransferSent` on EVM or a corresponding log on Solana) is emitted to signal that the transfer process has started.